If they Hey there single parent. How are you feeling? A little burned out?

 I’ve noticed how people who are good at this fare much better than those of us who aren’t because they’ve built a team they can count on, that cares about them and their well-being.
 If they can do it, you can do it.
 Build a team that helps you prioritize your self-care.

-In the past few years, I’ve worked on rewriting the narratives in my head and I’ve gotten better at asking for help.
+In the past few years, I’ve worked on rewriting the narratives in my head and I’ve gotten so much better at asking for help.
 I even patted myself on the back recently for asking a friend to pick up a few groceries for me.
 My son was sick and I couldn’t go to the grocery store until he had a negative Covid test.
 She was happy to help and it meant I didn’t have to stress about how I was going to feed my kiddo healthy meals without any fresh vegetables in the house.

 So ASK FOR HELP: